This recipe is a family heirloom; my mom has been making Toffee Dream since 1967.

 - 1 cup heavy whipping cream

-- 5 chocolate-covered toffee bars, 3/4 oz. each, (like Heath), crushed or 2/3 cup packaged toffee bits
+- 5 chocolate-covered toffee bars, 3/4 ounce each (like Heath, crushed or 2/3 cup packaged toffee bits

 - In sauté pan, melt butter.
 Add flour, almonds, and honey, stirring constantly until the mixture is crumbly and brown.
 Set aside 1/3 cup mixture for topping.
 Press the remainder into the bottom and up sides of 8-inch pie pan.
 Cool.